willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   in the image space
 -->

-Yosinski \etal explore a variety of priors/regularisers for use in the activation maximisation visualisation of Erhan [@erhan2009_VisualizingHigherLayerFeatures] in [@yosinski2015_UnderstandingNeuralNetworks].
-They release a toolbox named Deep Visualisation Toolbox^[https://github.com/yosinski/deep-visualization-toolbox] to see live filter responses over arbitrary images on a user provided CNN, furthermore the tool also facilitates deconvolutional visualisation and activation maximisation.
+Yosinski \etal{} explore a variety of priors/regularisers for use in the activation maximisation visualisation of Erhan [@erhan2009_VisualizingHigherLayerFeatures] in [@yosinski2015_UnderstandingNeuralNetworks].
+They release a toolbox named Deep Visualisation Toolbox^[https://github.com/yosinski/deep-visualization-toolbox] to observe live filter responses over arbitrary images on a user provided CNN, furthermore the tool also facilitates deconvolutional visualisation and activation maximisation.